 As the world had become increasingly volatile, uncertain, complex, and ambiguous (VUCA), ideas about the software from the beginning (which are mostly based on assumptions) can be easily proved unrealistic, un-useful, or wasteful during the development and testing of the software.

-Notable advantages of setting out budget and time before vision and scope of software product
+Notable advantages of setting out budget and time before vision and scope of a software product.

 Besides budget, time is another locomotive that brings forth your software outsourcing train.

-Following are the list of items in the form of questions to help you with your software, especially for an on-going project which need an extended team offshore.
+Following is the list of items in the form of questions to help you with your software, especially for an on-going project which needs an extended team offshore.

 Two additional important aspects to consider

 a.
 Compatible testing environment for your project/product

 As an outsourcing client, your consideration of the right testing environment should come right at the beginning of a project/product because testing is part of making sure your software is of high quality and bringing real value to your business and your users.
 This reflects even more precisely for mobile application development.
 It is because the increasingly-complex and fast-growing mobile apps demand many more testing rounds than other apps before “getting onto the shelves”.